0xPolygonMiden/miden-node/crates/store/README.md

 ### GetBlockHeaderByNumber

 Retrieves block header by given block number.
-Optionally, it also returns the MMR path and current forest to authenticate the block's inclusion.
+Optionally, it also returns the MMR path and current chain length to authenticate the block's inclusion.

 **Parameters**